lisp-mirror/luna/README.md

 See the luna.framework system (in this repo) and also see [cl-matrix](https://gitlab.com/Gnuxie/cl-matrix).

+The library is still WIP and is subject to change, it is however usable and there is some documentation on how to use luna.framework/extend luna.

 ## Usage

 This bot is mostly used for banning and cleaning up spam across a group of rooms in a more accessible way than a simple script.